Build and push your Docker based project to the docker registry, including private repos.

 As the Beatles song, all you need is Dockerfile, and love.
 If you have a Dockerfile in the root of your project, then no further configuration is needed.

-Firstly, ensure you have docker running (if you are running with a slave, ensure the slave can run docker) - and that Jenkins can run docker commands.
+Firstly, ensure you have docker running (if you are running with a agent, ensure the agent can run docker) - and that Jenkins can run docker commands.

 The usual Docker build caching mechanism applies - and you can choose to publish, or not, the resultant image, configured under Advanced options.

-Builds will be decorated with the repository name (and tag) of the build images:
+Builds will be decorated with the repository name (and tag) of the build images unless Skip Decorate is checked:

 You can supply multiple tags for an image separated by commas.
 The latest tag is automatically applied to image - if you do not want this check the Do not tag this build as latest checkbox.